This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Smooth Batter is Key: Aim for a batter with minimal lumps.
-A whisk or an electric mixer will help you achieve this.
+• Smooth Batter Matters: Whisk until the batter is smooth with minimal lumps.
+A whisk or hand mixer works best.

 Make Ahead And Reheating Tips

-While Dutch babies are best enjoyed fresh out of the oven for maximum puffiness, you can prep the batter ahead of time for a quick and easy breakfast.
-Here’s what to do:
+Dutch Babies are best fresh, but you can prep the batter ahead for a quick breakfast.

 Frequently Asked Questions